 Mission

-The aim of the new interdisciplinary research center is to harness the great potential of optogenetics - the control of cellular activity with light using light-sensitive proteins (opsins) - for clinical medicine.
-Under the leadership of Prof. Dr. Tobias Moser, Director of the Institute of Auditory Neuroscience at the UMG, the center has been focusing on researching four new therapeutic approaches for deafness, blindness, gastric paralysis and motor deficits since April 2024.
-The aim is to develop optogenetic cochlear implants, optogenetic therapy for vision restoration, gastric pacemakers and brain-computer interfaces that will be used in patients in the future.
+The goal of the new interdisciplinary research center is to harness the immense potential of optogenetics—the control of cellular activity using light and light-sensitive proteins (opsins)—for clinical medicine.
+Under the leadership of Prof. Dr. Tobias Moser, Director of the Institute for Auditory Neuroscience at the UMG, the center has been focusing since April 2024 on researching four novel therapeutic approaches targeting deafness, blindness, gastric paralysis, and motor deficits.
+The aim is to develop optogenetic cochlear implants, optogenetic therapies for vision restoration, gastric pacemakers, and brain-computer interfaces for future use in patients.

 Development

-Specifically, the EKFZ for Optogenetic Therapies aims to develop and implement four therapeutic approaches:
+Specifically, the EKFZ for Optogenetic Therapies aims at the development and implementation of four therapeutic approaches:

 Team I: Optogenetic Hearing Restoration